vikasbhatia/RLCD-CSS/README.md

 You must be a moderator to be able to edit CSS.

 1. Go to `reddit.com/r/RLCustomDesigns/about/stylesheet`.
-2. Upload all the images in the `images` folder.
+2. Upload all the images in the `Images to Upload` folder.
 Make sure the names are unchanged.
 3. Copy the contents of `style.css` into the space there.
 4. Save.